mightymaxworks/pickleplus/replit.md

 User wants decimal precision enforced in UDF best practices as the standard for all future development.
 User wants the Pickle Points multiplier CORRECTED to exactly 1.5x throughout all documentation and system implementation - any other rate is incorrect.
 User clarified that the 1.5x multiplier must apply PER MATCH when Pickle Points are earned, NOT as a blanket conversion of total ranking points.
-User reported Tony Guo showing 28 matches but physical records don't match, leading to discovery of massive historical data corruption.
-User wants immediate data integrity cleanup to resolve system-wide duplicate match corruption affecting rankings and points.
-✅ DATA CORRUPTION CLEANUP EXECUTED: Successfully removed 42 duplicate matches system-wide while preserving 5 legitimate matches.
-✅ TONY GUO CASE RESOLVED: Match count corrected from 28 to 11 matches, confirming massive data corruption cleanup.
-✅ SYSTEM INTEGRITY RESTORED: Live cleanup completed with zero errors, affecting 7 users total.

 ## System Architecture
 Pickle+ utilizes a modern full-stack architecture with a React frontend, Node.js backend, and PostgreSQL database.
-All development adheres to a modular architecture and evidence-based completion standards, ensuring specialized route modules, proper registration functions, and authentic data integration.
+All development adheres to a modular architecture and evidence-based completion standards.

 ### Universal Development Framework
 The Universal Development Dashboard (UDD) at `/udd` tracks all development workflows, enforces pre-development protocols, and manages the discussion, integration, review, validation, dependency check, authorization, and implementation phases of development.